Now part of Cisco, AppDynamics update looks to deepen understanding of business performance

 Amid Brazil’s persistent economic crisis fintech startup GuiaBolso raises $39 million

 When Cisco acquired AppDynamics in January for $3.7 billion, it was a big surprise as the company was on the verge of going public.
-While it’s probably too soon to say how intertwined it will become in the Cisco product family, it continues to march forward announcing an update to the products set at the AppD Summit today in New York City.
+While it’s probably too soon to say how intertwined it will become in the Cisco product family, it continues to march forward announcing an update to the products set at the AppD Summit this week in New York City.

 Today’s announcements build on the company’s push to become more than an applications monitoring platform, but to begin to understand the full impact of technology performance on the overall business that began at the end of last year.